My thoughts on Birth Plans?

 Remember, anyone that tries to guarantee you a certain type of birth is not telling you the whole truth.
 What we aim for here at Birth Beat is healthy Mum and healthy Baby – and to keep in mind that there are lots of variations of ‘normal’ when it comes to childbirth.

 Think of your Birth Wish List as a way to communicate your preferences with your healthcare providers.
-You should do this before your birthing day if possible so that they understand what you and your partner would prefer.
+You should do this before your birthing day if possible so that they understand what you would prefer.
 Handing them a neatly typed, 5-page birth plan on the day probably won’t go down too well!

 Once you understand what your options are, write down your Birth Wishes.
 What would you like to aim for and try and do when bub makes their arrival into the world?
 Try to keep your Birth Wish List to a concise, one-page.
 Anything longer you’re probably starting to over-complicate it.
 And try and have yours completed by the time you’re about 36 weeks, just in case baby decides to come early!